 Explain the reasons for your choice.
 Write about 150-200 words.

-I think that a recreational park is better than a shopping complex for several reasons.
+From my perspective/ in my opinion, a recreational park is better than a shopping complex because….

 First, most people choose to live in this town because it is nice and quiet.
 It's not crowded.
 Actually, that's the main reason I chose to live here.
 There are a lot of wild animals around here.
 A complex will ruin this kind of feelings and circumstance.

 Second, we all have cars and most of us work in downtown.
-We could simply drop by at a supermarket on our way home.
-Besides, it only takes a 20-minute drive to the closest cinema. it's a waste to build a complex here because we have similar things around and I feel like it's duplicated.
+We can simply drop by at a supermarket on our way home.
+Besides, it only takes a 20-minute drive to the closest cinema.
+It's a waste to build a complex here because we have similar things around and I feel like it's duplicated.
 I also doubt that we have enough people to support a movie theater.

-Last but not least, I think that bicycle roads, a camping site, and a small zoo will be good options for a recreational park.
+Last but not least, bicycle roads, a camping site, and a small zoo will be good options for a recreational park.
 We have so many trees in that area.
-We can enjoy forest bathing and have some exercise at the same time.
+People in this town can enjoy forest bathing and have some exercise at the same time.
+From my perspective/ in my opinion, the recreational park brings more benefits for this town.
 I really think that we shouldn't have considered others.